IaaS, PaaS, SaaS: Choosing the most relevant solutions for your business

 2. Shift your RPO to a minimum

-Google Cloud Backup and DR services are VMWare and application-aware and know virtually any database you may use, from MS SQL and PostgreSQL to SAP DB, Oracle, and Mongo, so you may shorten your RPO as much as 10 minutes without overloading your systems due to always incremental concept.
+Google Cloud Backup and Disaster Recovery services are VMWare and application-aware and know virtually any database you may use, from MS SQL and PostgreSQL to SAP DB, Oracle, and Mongo, so you may shorten your RPO as much as 10 minutes without overloading your systems due to always incremental concept.

 3. Put an end to the endless downtime with instant recovery